EugenMayer/docker-sync/README.md

 sys	0m 0.13s
 ```

-**So the result**: No difference.
-That's what we want
+**So the result**: No difference between shared and not shared.
+That's what we want.
+And thats faster then anything else.

 ## TODO
  - probably use alpine linux for the sync container, to minimize its size
  - i bet you find something! :)

 ## Other usages with docker_sync

-We use docker-sync as a library in our own docker-stack startup scrip.
+We use docker-sync as a library in our own docker-stack startup script.
 It starts the docker-compose stack using
 a ruby gem [docker-compose](https://github.com/EugenMayer/docker-compose) all this wrapped into a thor task.
 So
  - start docker-rsync
  - start a docker-compose stack based on some arguments like --dev and load the specific docker-compose files for that using [docker-compose](https://github.com/xeger/docker-compose)